 (2) Where a regulated contract or a regulated mortgage includes a condition referred to in subsection (1), the condition is void.

-130. Content of contracts of insurance
+130. Contracts of insurance, content of etc.

 (1) A contract of insurance (other than compulsory insurance) that is entered into in relation to a regulated contract and to which the debtor is a party shall be in writing and shall —